j0eyv/ConditionalAccessBaseline/README.md

 This policy sets a Sign-in frequency for certain admin roles to a maximum of 12 hours.
 Admins need to re-authenticate of logon after 12 hours.

+> [!NOTE]
+> Some organizations assign key roles to their primary identity (which is not ideal), leading to frequent forced sign-ins.
+It's recommended to assign additional roles based on your personal requirements instead.

 ![CA102](./Images/CA102.png)

 ### CA103-Admins-IdentityProtection-AllApps-AnyPlatform-PersistentBrowser